 • • •

-There were great performances, nice character moments, at times perfect cinematography, some beautiful musical cues (although the complexity and grandiosity of the prequel scores have subsided, I miss the jumbled wackiness of the original) and on the whole I feel comfortable recommending this film not just as a Star Wars film, but as a great starting point for newcomers, perhaps in particular to parents who want to introduce their children to the saga.
+There were good performances, nice character moments, at times perfect cinematography, some beautiful musical cues (although the complexity and grandiosity of the prequel scores have subsided, I miss the jumbled wackiness of the original) and on the whole I feel comfortable recommending this film not just as a Star Wars film, but as a great starting point for newcomers, perhaps in particular to parents who want to introduce their children to the saga.

 In short, there are many great things about the film, but it also falls short in some very significant ways, and a few ways that matter more to me than they seem to matter to most: